 2018-2019 Focus Areas

-On May 19, TU discussed and voted on our three focus issues for the coming year: Professional Development Implementation, Compensation, and Early Career Teacher/Admin Support.
-Over the summer months, we will be accepting research suggestions for these policy teams to consider when they convene in the fall.
+In May 2018, TU discussed our focus areas for the coming school year, which are to expand the work of our first years research and our hybrid roles research.
 We are always looking for interested parties to be involved in our research, recommendation, and implementation of our policy work.